Garmin Forerunner: Models

-At the end of 2013 the Forerunner 220 and 620 were introduced, with colour screens, Bluetooth Low Energy (BLE; allowing connections to some smartphones), and, for the 620 only, a touchscreen, Wi-Fi (allowing automatic activity download) and enhanced "running dynamics" given by an updated Heart rate monitor.
-These watches also abandon syncing via the ANT+ protocol in favour of wired (USB) and Wi-Fi (620 only) data transfers.
-They are also fully waterproof, but do not include any kind of swimming mode.
+At the end of 2013 the Forerunner 220 and 620 were introduced, with colour screens, Bluetooth Low Energy (BLE; allowing connections to some smartphones), and, for the 620 only, a touchscreen, Wi-Fi (allowing automatic activity download) and enhanced "running dynamics" given by an updated heart rate monitor.
+These watches also abandoned syncing via the ANT+ protocol in favour of wired (USB) and Wi-Fi (620 only) data transfers.
+They were also waterproof but did not include any kind of swimming mode.

 In 2014, the Forerunner 15 and 920XT were introduced.
-The 15 is a development of the 10, adding activity tracking, increased battery life, footpad and heart rate monitor capability.
-The 920XT is the successor of the 910XT, featuring all the capabilities of it (except ANT+ scale and fitness equipment capability) and adding features found in the 620 such as a colour screen, Wi-Fi data transfers and running dynamics.
-Additionally, battery life over the 910XT was improved, daily activity tracking, GLONASS support and a swim drill mode added, and the 920XT is the first Garmin watch extensible with custom apps built using the Garmin Connect IQ software development kit.

-Announced in May 2015, the Forerunner 225 is the first Garmin watch with an integrated optical heart rate monitor.

-Announced in May 2016, the Forerunner 735XT is a triathlon-ready Garmin watch with an integrated optical heart rate monitor.
+The 15 was the updated version of the 10, adding activity tracking, increased battery life, footpad and heart rate monitor capability.
+The 920XT was the successor of the 910XT, featuring all the capabilities of it (except ANT+ scale and fitness equipment capability) and adding features found in the 620 such as a colour screen, Wi-Fi data transfers and running dynamics.
+Additionally, battery life over the 910XT was improved, daily activity tracking, GLONASS support and a swim drill mode.
+The 920XT is the first Garmin watch extensible with custom apps built using the Garmin Connect IQ software development kit.
+In May 2015, the Forerunner 225 was the first Garmin watch with an integrated optical heart rate monitor.
+In May 2016, the Forerunner 735XT was a triathlon-focused Garmin watch with an integrated optical heart rate monitor.